CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 - [Study CPAN StarJacking](https://security.metacpan.org/docs/cpan-starjacking.html)

 ## Pentesting PAUSE
-CPANSec reviewed and tested PAUSE with various attempts to break it with nasty modules, steal namespaces or execute remote code.
+CPANSec volunteers [CONTRA](https://metacpan.org/author/CONTRA) and [STIGTSP](https://metacpan.org/author/STIGTSP) reviewed and tested PAUSE with various attempts to break it with nasty modules, steal namespaces or execute remote code.

-This was done on a local instance that was a good opportunity to work on automating more the reproducibility and ease of setup.
+This was done on a local instance made possible by the hard work of automation of [RJBS](https://metacpan.org/author/RJBS), [RSPIER](https://metacpan.org/author/RSPIER) and [WOLFSAGE](https://metacpan.org/author/WOLFSAGE) at [Perl Toolchain Summit 2024](https://perltoolchainsummit.org/pts2024/) (table "PAUSE"), later improved by CPANSec volunteer [STIGTSP](https://metacpan.org/author/STIGTSP) then tweaked (fast indexing, minor fixes) and containerized by [CONTRA](https://metacpan.org/author/CONTRA).
+Outside of pentesting, the deliveries are useful for plenty of tests (on indexing, on PAUSE functionning itself) or as a local development environment of PAUSE.

 ## Other
 CPANSec also opened discussion (with a proposed change) to [Secure by default sessions in Mojolicious](https://github.com/mojolicious/mojo/pull/2200)